Table of Contents

 - Taking Care of Yourself

-HIV can damage your immune system and decrease your body’s natural ability to fight infections.
+HIV can damage your immune system and lower your body’s natural ability to fight infections.
 Immune reconstitution or restoration refers to:

 - Improving the body’s immune function